 Improved sensemaking and decision-making are vitally important in today’s complex world, where our old methods are failing.

 This level is firmly about people and conversation.
 It has almost nothing to do with IT.
-Unfortunately, it is still an emerging field of KM that few organizations engage in today.
+Unfortunately, it is still an emerging field of KM that few organizations engage with today.

 For all our knowledge, we have no idea what we're talking about.